Haters, hate speech, phobia and morality - Everyone can fall. Everyone can be raised.

 _Stop utilizing hate and phobia as buzzwords that are completely unrelated to the act of discussing, diverging and respecting.

 Ideological battles are often fought not with reason but with outrage.
 On our end, we resist the temptation to assume moral invulnerability, though, for the desire to criminalize speech is often rooted in fear—fear of ideas that challenge us, fear of perspectives we cannot control, and fear of losing power.
 But fear cannot be above freedom.
+We don't need a world where words are tossed around to deligitimize and silence speech.
 We need a world where speech is met with counter-speech and moral superiority is met with humbleness in listening and speaking.

-We believe that moral superiority is found only in Christ, and in the ability to articulate our differences with humility and greatness, clarity and respect.
+We believe that moral superiority is found only in Christ, and He sends us to articulate our differences with humility and greatness, clarity and respect.
+For everyone can fall.
+And everyone can be raised.

 Comments